-- A successful 2022 application by Musqueam Indian Band to the 150 Time Immemorial Grant Program ($48,500) to support the delivery and development of the GPR course.
+- A successful 2022 application by the Musqueam Indian Band to the 150 Time Immemorial Grant Program ($48,500) to support the delivery and development of the GPR course.

 GPR Training Course For First Nations Community Members

 Ground penetrating radar (GPR) is a powerful and important tool for archaeological studies.
 In particular, the use of this tool in residential school studies has become increasingly important, as has the need for operators who are culturally aware and knowledgeable to ensure that this work is being done in the right way.
 We have heard from many communities that are interested in developing their capacity to provide GPR services or to participate in GPR studies.
 For these reasons, Musqueam and UBC have developed this GPR course with the intent of providing First Nations community members with the skills and abilities to confidently complete or participate in GPR studies.
-This course is provided free of charge and is only open to First Nations communities.
+This course is provided free of charge and is open only to First Nations communities.
 Follow this link for more information.

 Canadian Archaeological Association (CAA) Resources Page

-Members of the xʷməθkʷəy̓əm and LOA GPR partnership are part of the CAA Working Group on Unmarked Graves.
+Members of the xʷməθkʷəy̓əm and the LOA GPR partnership are part of the CAA Working Group on Unmarked Graves.
 Our scholarship has contributed to the collective guidance of this community.
 You can find its resource page here.